 Formats & Fees

-A Self-Paced Study option will be available by April 2023 to individuals who have already completed a campus course.
-Contact our office after March 2023 to request a registration form link.
+This Self-Paced Study course is available ONLY to individuals who have already completed a campus course.
+Contact our office prior to registering if you're not sure you've met this requirement.
 The tuition fee is $300.

 Marriage therapists who have completed this course can make arrangements for clients to enroll in this course as an adjunct to therapy.
 Please contact the course coordinator directly to inquire about arrangements.